teleplayer123/teleplayer123/README.md

 like JIRA, with complete sets of hardware, software level, and network level logs using automation I wrote to ensure preciseness and accuracy.
 I wrote software to automate the majority of tests that were executed on the DUT(device under test) to ensure and facilitate proper communication between Central and Peripheral devices.
 I have a lot of experience with the Linux command line and many of the widely used GUI and CLI's that have become an industry standard for a lot of companies.
-Here is a non-exhaustive list of some of the one's I used most frequently: adb and logcat, fastboot, wireshark, tcpdump, nmap, net-tools, and iperf.
+Here is a non-exhaustive list of some of the tools I used most frequently: adb and logcat, fastboot, wireshark, tcpdump, nmap, net-tools, and iperf.
 Some other linux commands and protocols that I used are: ssh, sftp, dmesg, lsusb, grep, tar, and many others.

 # My Skills